hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

 type: Opaque

 # Define key-value pairs here
-# "Secrets" (or "ConfigMaps") can hold more than one pair
+# "Secrets" and "ConfigMaps" can hold more than one pair
 data:
   # "Secrets" are stored base64-encoded, so they are not wildly secure